TurtleP/TurtleInvaders/README.md

 A fixed-axis shooter with powerups and bosses

 # What is this
-A game over a year in the making using Lua and Löve to create a fun game.
-Now being ported to 3DS homebrew, it's early progress but I'll work on it when not working on other projects.
+A remake of the original Turtle: Invaders using Lua and Löve Potion for 3DS Homebrew to create a fun game.

 # License
 See http://creativecommons.org/licenses/by-nc-sa/4.0/ for details